-Purpose: To ensure that all Farm Personnel are knowledgeable of emergency procedures, and that all
+Purpose:To ensure that all Farm Personnel are knowledgeable of emergency procedures, and that all artificially controlled systems are functional in the event of a farm emergency.

-Back-up Systems:

-- ☐ It is ensured that all electricity-dependent systems necessary for the health and well-being of the birds continue during a power failure. - Power failure backup systems (i.e., generator) are available and be tested at least once per month to ensure they are in working order. - All electricity-dependent environmental systems (e.g., automated ventilation and temperature systems) are equipped with alarms and tested at least once per flock to ensure they are in working order.
+Monitoring Procedures Back-up Systems: The alarm used must be effective in alerting the Farm Manager (or It is ensured that all electricity-dependent systems necessary for the health and well-being of the birds continue during a power failure. designate).
+In most cases, external monitoring and notification (e.g., through a cell phone or pager) is Power failure backup systems (i.e., generator) are available and be tested at least once per month to ensure they are in working order. the best option.
+In some cases, an alarm system using a bell or horn All electricity-dependent environmental systems (e.g., automated ventilation and temperature systems) are equipped with alarms and tested at least once per flock to ensure they are in working order. may be sufficient, because there is always someone on the farm premises.
 Note: It is recommended to consult your insurance company on potential requirements for generator and alarm testing that go above those in this section.
+Deviation and Corrective Action Records Check ✓ Record is kept on file for the monthly generator tests. ✓ Record is kept on file for the tests of the alarms of electricity-dependent environmental systems for each flock.
+If the Farm Manager detects a failure in the backup system, corrective actions are taken according to established SOPs.
+The specific issue, all corrective actions and the date(s) they are performed are noted.
+1